Western Canadian Hockey League Constitution

 During the off-season coaches of a farm team can be hired by another team as the Head Coach of their pro team, even if still under contract to the team that has them on the farm team.
 Coaches will only leave a minor league coaching assignment to move to another team if they are getting a WCHL (pro) level coaching position.
 If a team’s farm team coach receives a pro team offer from another team, the original team reserves the right to fire their existing pro team coach and promote the farm team coach in question and matching the offer that was given to that coach.

 Re-Rates- Re-rates will be done after every season.
 Re-rates are based entirely on NHL play.
 Please keep in mind that future attribute changes are fueled by NHL performance, not WCHL performance.
-Re-rates aren’t based on tournaments, such as the World Cup or the Olympics.
+Re-rates aren’t based on tournaments, such as the World Cup or the Olympics and do not include playoff performances at any level.
 Re-rates are based solely on NHL play and, in the event a player hasn’t played in the NHL much or not at all, on the highest level of league competition he has performed at.
 The same goes for coaches.
 Re-rates will be done in the off-season only.

 Arguing Re-rates- Teams are allowed to argue re-rates.
 Teams are allowed to argue up to three attributes per player on up to 10 players.
 All re-rate arguments must be sent in one e-mail.
 Any re-rate request submitted that is based at all on another players rate in the WCHL will not be accepted.
 Successful arguments must be based on NHL play.
 Re-rate arguments can only occur in the off-season, after the player ratings are updated and will be requested by the Commissioner.
 If you submit re-rate requests, players cannot see a decrease in attributes.
 They will either increase or remain the same.